diskerror/EFI/README.md

 Everything works with Big Sur 11.2, including Adobe Lightroom Classic.
 Nothing is over-clocked.
 The system does *not* recognize the Apple Watch for unlocking.

 # License
-This project is a combination of others' licenses.
+This project is a combination of others' projects.
 See those projects for licensing.